inmcm/Simon_Speck_Ciphers/Python/Readme.md

 - Output Feedback ```OFB```

 These can be enabled at initialization using the ```mode``` optional argument or via the ```mode``` attribute after creation.
 Other than ECB, these modes require an additional Initialization Vector (IV) and possibly a Counter.
 These values can be set at cipher creation using the ```init``` and ```counter``` optional arguments.
-The IV may be may also be altered or read anytime during the cipher objects life using the ```update_iv()``` method.
-If a new IV is provided, this method returns the current IV, otherwise, it returns the IV that was just updated.
-The ciphers internal counter value may be read and altered through the ```counter``` attribute.
+The ciphers automatically update or increment the IV and counter values internal between encrypt and decrypt operations.
+There is no need to manual update them between operations.

 ```sh
 >>> ofb_cipher = SpeckCipher(1234, mode='OFB', init=0x999999)